markussitzmann/cirx/README.md

     ./cirx addfiles
-        --filepattern {the file filepattern of your SDF file starting from instore root} --release 1 (this is is an example release created by the init process of the CIR build)
+        --filepattern {the file filepattern of your SDF file starting from instore root} --release 1 (this is is an example release created by the init process of the CIR build) --preprocessors 1 (unfortunately not so well defined yet, the initdata process specifies exemplary preprocessors which are stored in table cir_structure_file_collection_preprocessor and
+                            cir_structure_file_collection_preprocessors)

 (Needs improvement: to add own releases, access the database from inside the cirx home directory the following way it connects via docker to the database in the CIR postgres database in Docker image